Long-Range Hypersonic Weapon: Entry into service

 The United States Army intends to deploy the Long-Range Hypersonic Weapon in an eight missile battery containing four M983 trucks and trailers each holding two missiles in launch canisters alongside a command vehicle.
 The LRHW has been also named Dark Eagle by the US Army.

 In February 2023, the 5th Battalion, 3rd Field Artillery Regiment (5-3 LRFB)—1st MDTF's long-range fires battalion—deployed the LRHW from Joint Base Lewis-McChord, Tacoma, Washington to Cape Canaveral, Florida.
 The first battery of missiles was expected to be deployed by end of September 2023.

 On 7 September 2023, a test launch of the LRHW system was canceled due to an unspecified failure of pre-flight checks.
 United States Assistant Secretary of the Army for Acquisition, Logistics, and Technology Douglas R. Bush revealed that the launcher had a "mechanical engineering problem", and that a new plan was in place to correct and test it.
 An LRHW all-up round was successfully tested sometime prior to 28 June 2024.

 On 12 December 2024, the Army and the Navy announced that the Dark Eagle had completed a successful end-to-end flight test at Space Launch Complex 46 at Cape Canaveral.

+On 29 April 2026, the US Central Command requested that the Dark Eagle be sent to the Middle East for potential deployment against Iran during the 2026 Iran war, marking the first time Washington would deploy the technology, according to Bloomberg.
+According to a person with direct knowledge of the issue, US CENTCOM made the request after Iran moved its missile launchers out of range of the US Army's Precision Strike Missile, the current technology it has deployed.